MetroidSlayer/Consistxels/README.md

 ## Future planned functionality:
 - Currently, common multi-layer filetypes (i.e. .tiff, .psd, .aseprite) are not supported, so you'll need to export each layer as its own image, which is a bit clunky and time-consuming.
 Next update, you should be able to:
-    - Import multi-layered files when searching for pose data
+    - Import multi-layered files when preparing to generate sprite sheet data
     - Export updated layers to multi-layered filetypes
 - All generated poses and images have automatically-generated names, and at the moment, renaming any of these will usually break things.
 Next update will feature a way to rename poses and images, as well as add layers and poses manually post-generation.
 This should ease clarity when either opening images for editing or sharing generated data with others.
 - Not every sprite sheet has even spacing or a perfect border.
 Next update will feature a way to select poses on a sprite sheet manually, allowing images to be searched no matter how they're formatted.
 Support for irregularly-sized pose boxes during border searches will also happen at some point.